 There are now as many as 53.4 million drug addicts across the US, and as the opioid crisis escalates, this previously ‘other’ issue is increasingly creeping into many of our lives.
-This can be incredibly difficult to accept when a loved one or family member is involved, but knowing how to cope can be even harder when the partner that you’re sharing your life with starts to show the signs of a problem.
+This can be incredibly difficult to accept when a loved one or family member is involved, but knowing how to cope can be even harder when the partner you’re sharing your life with starts to show the signs of a problem.

 Unfortunately, addiction doesn’t discriminate, hence why treatment centers continually offer solutions for individuals from all walks of life.
 As such, you should never brush concerns under the carpet even if your partner outright denies that there’s a problem.
 The question is, how can you tell once and for all whether your partner has a drug addiction problem, and what can you do to help them?